egillespie/guest-writing/unodeuce/2016-08-09-lansing-board-game-scene.md

 # A Tabletop Gamer's Guide to Greater Lansing

-The popularity of tabletop gaming&mdash;a broad term that includes everything from board and card games to role playing games&mdash;has exploded in recent years.
+The popularity of tabletop gaming&mdash;a broad term that includes everything from board and card games to roleplaying games&mdash;has exploded in recent years.
 Now, you may not think of Lansing as a mecca for gamers, but the Lansing area has been doing a fantastic job keeping pace with hobby gaming.
 Almost too good a job.

 Newcomers to the hobby may be intimidated by the abundance of options to choose from and newcomers to Lansing may simply not know of a good place to start for their particular niche.